Moni people

-The Moni (also known as the Migani, the Megani, the Djonggunu, or the Jonggunu) are an indigenous people in the Indonesian Paniai regency (kabupaten) of Central Papua in Western New Guinea.
+The Moni (also known as the Migani, the Megani, the Djonggunu, or the Jonggunu) are an indigenous people in Intan Jaya Regency, Central Papua, Indonesia, in Western New Guinea.
 They speak the Moni language.

 The Moni revere the bondegezou, a large black and white whistling tree kangaroo, as an ancestor.
 The bondegezou was unknown to the scientific community until the zoologist Tim Flannery described it in 1995.